 Buddhism – and especially a monastic life – is not everyone’s cup of tea.
 However, as with any spiritual philosophy, Buddhism offers much wisdom to anyone, no matter what background or creed.
 And Pema’s version of Buddhism is somehow especially accessible.
 Her many quotes are a testimony to this.

 The 10 Pema Chodron quotes we have chosen are very powerful, encouraging us to contemplate their meaning and apply this to our own life.

 - “Compassion for others begins with kindness to ourselves”: We can’t truly love others unless we can love ourselves.
 Being kind to ourselves – even in the face of failure or imperfection – is a great place to start.

 4. “If we open our hearts, anyone, including the people who drive us crazy, can be our teachers”.
 Opening our hearts, even to those who make our lives most difficult, can open new horizons.
-We can learn much about ourselves by exploring our reaction to other people and practice forgiveness.
+Not only that, we can learn much about ourselves by exploring our reaction to other people and practice forgiveness.

 5. ” Fear is a natural reaction to moving closer to the truth”: Often, nothing is scarier than facing the truth.
 By accepting that fear and moving through it, our lives will develop in unexpected ways.

-Dis you enjoy these Pema Chodron Quotes?
-Then you will love her books even more.
+Did you enjoy these Pema Chodron quotes?
+Then you will love her books and courses even more.